Anime

 The animation is brilliant and beautiful.
 The story and action are fast paced, exciting, and intelligent.
 As a whole, Gundam Wing shows off the epic saga of Star Wars and the dramatic themes of Blade Runner.

-I think this show is great and quite funny, if you’re looking for something funny and don’t mind something a bit romantic you’ll probably like it.
+- I think this show is great and quite funny, if you’re looking for something funny and don’t mind something a bit romantic you’ll probably

 I'm sure there's more, but it's too stupid to remember.
 In on word, Ronin/Rotten Warriors is STUPID.